Unbreakable (film series): Glass (2019)

 Following the events of Split, security guard David Dunn uses his superstrength and supernatural abilities to track Kevin Wendell Crumb.
 As Dunn and Crumb engage in a series of escalating encounters, Elijah Price orchestrates everything from the background, all the while holding secrets critical to both men.

 Bruce Willis, Samuel L. Jackson, Spencer Treat Clark, Charlayne Woodard, James McAvoy, and Anya Taylor-Joy reprise their roles from Unbreakable and Split.
 In July 2017, Sarah Paulson was cast as a new character revealed to be Dr. Ellie Staple.
 In November, Adam David Thompson was cast in an undisclosed role.
 Principal photography began in October and finished in December 2017.

 Future

 Although the series was conceived as a trilogy, Shyamalan mentioned that he was open to a continuation if the inspiration came to him.
-However, on January 8, 2019, he officially confirmed that no sequels are currently planned, saying he has no interest in building a cinematic universe.
+However, on January 8, 2019, he officially confirmed that no sequels are being planned, citing his lack of interest in building a cinematic universe.